-It is surprising that the question of Antarctica was not raised, in the CLCS proceedings, with respect to the British submission.
-A significant area, within the Antarctic Circle, mentioned above, in point (3), overlaps with the shelf defined by extension from South Orkney.
-In addition, if a boundary needs to be drawn from South Orkney, outside the Antarctic Circle, as explained in point (4) above, then why should it be a 200 NM EEZ boundary?
+This statement is of questionable accuracy in denying the submission covers any shelf projecting from land in Antarctica.
+It is true that no claim is made starting from an Antarctic coastline, but part of the area, mentioned above in point 3, is "appurtenant" to the South Orkney Islands within Antarctica.
+The British appear to be following the precedent of the Australians, in making a claim stretching into the waters of the Antarctic Treaty area, based on islands north of 60°S. However, the British claim is a greater challenge to the Antarctic Treaty: it also overlaps a significant area of shelf defined by extension from South Orkney.[31b]
+Furthermore, if a boundary needs to be drawn from South Orkney, as explained in point 4 above, then why should it be a 200 NM EEZ boundary?
 The normal way to draw such a boundary would be between the South Orkney EEZ and the South Georgia and South Sandwich Islands EEZ.
-The British map, copied above, has a sentence below it, saying "In accordance with the UK's Note ... of 9 May 2008, this submission does not include areas of continental shelf appurtenant to Antarctica".
-This statement is of questionable accuracy, in using the word "appurtenant", which refers to shelf projecting from land in Antarctica.
-More generally, the submission clearly does include large areas of sea-bed within the Antarctic Circle.
-None of the six governments that protested against Australia's submission nor any other government made any comments on, let alone objections to, this aspect of the British submission.
+Put more generally, the submission clearly does include large areas of sea-bed within the Antarctic Treaty area.
+None of the six governments that protested against Australia's submission, nor any other government, was recorded as making any comments on, let alone objections to, this aspect of the British submission.

 The Secretariat responded, in the normal procedural manner, by reporting receipt of the submission to all UN members and UNCLOS parties and by publishing an Executive Summary on the UN's Division for Ocean Affairs website.
 The notification also said the submission will be on the agenda for the CLCS Twenty-Fifth Session, to be held in March-April 2010.
-On 20 August 2009, the Argentine government sent a letter to the UN Secretary-General, saying it categorically rejects the British submission and expressly requests that the Commission on the Limits of the Continental Shelf neither consider nor qualify it ...
+On 20 August 2009, the Argentine government sent a letter to the UN Secretary-General, saying it categorically rejects the British submission and expressly requests that the Commission on the Limits of the Continental Shelf neither consider nor qualify it